lovenelo247/lovenelo247/README.md

 - 👋 Hi, I’m Nelo Loveday Edhughoro
-- 👀 I’m interested in Software Testing Automation
+- 👀 I’m interested in Software Testing Automation using selenium, Katalon and Postman
-- 🌱 I’m currently learning Data driven and Keyword driven frameworks
+- 🌱 I’m currently learning Data driven and Keyword driven selenium frameworks
 - 💞️ I’m looking to collaborate on how to integrate Selenium with Git and Jenkins
 - 📫 How to reach me : by lovenelo247@gmail.com